 The weather has a huge impact on the environment and the atmosphere of what you’re doing.

-CVh: So . . . the show’s moving to summer.
+CVh: The show is now moving to summer.
 What caused that?

 CP: I don’t know why they’re moving it.
 It’s too good to be true.
 I have a ballroom upstairs I’d love to use for receptions that we sure as hell can’t use in the winter.
 If it’s two degrees outside, it’s two degrees in the ballroom.